anfals/proj1/ANSWERS.md

 CS170

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+The id of the trainer who owns this pokemon; it was the trainer_path

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+The validation put errors into the errors array.
+This line flashes the errors as comma separated string

 # Give us feedback on the project and decal below!